Make an Appointment

 Frequently Asked Questions

-Long-term and serious side effects of any vaccine are very rare.
+Long-term and serious side effects of any vaccine is a very rare event.
 We also know, historically, when side effects of a vaccine are discovered, they are observed within six weeks of vaccination.
 The CDC and FDA continue to closely monitor the COVID-19 vaccines, and no long-term side effects have been detected.
 Typical short-term side effects from the COVID-19 vaccines include a sore arm, tiredness, chills, and headache.
 These symptoms will resolve within a few days, and many people don’t experience any side effects.

 For more information, go to: cdc.gov/coronavirus/2019-ncov/vaccines/safety/safety-of-vaccines.html